Mexico Beach, Florida: Education

 Although physically located in Bay County, Mexico Beach is served by Gulf County Schools rather than the Bay District Schools.
 Mexico Beach is located within the school district boundary of Bay District schools, which then pays the Gulf County district the tuition money for Mexico Beach residents.

+As of 2018 the Gulf County schools Mexico Beach students are assigned to are in Port St. Joe.
+These schools are Port St. Joe Elementary School and Port St. Joe High School.